FitzwilliamMuseum/egyptiancoffins/_CiCinfo/presentations.md

 In order to help those connecting to the conference remotely, who are in parts of the world that are a long way from the UK, we have asked speakers for permission to record their presentations so that they can been shared on-line with registered participants while the conference is happening.
-Links to these recordings will be made available here during the course of the conference.
-Please note, however, that not all speakers have agreed to this.
+Note that not all speakers have agreed to this.

-Some presenters have also agreed to allow their presentations to remain available until 24 March, and those will remain available from this page until that date.
+Links to these recordings have been made available here during the course of the conference, and many speakers have also agreed to their being presented here for a month after the conference, after which the links will no longer work.
+For those that have not given permission for this extended period, the links will automatically be disabled after 25 February.

 #### E. Ferraris, P. Buscaglia, S. Maineri, J. Vilaro Fabregat, C. Ricci and T. Cavaleri
 [The coffin set of Tamutmutef storytelling: a new exhibition area in the Museo Egizio of Turin](https://www.dropbox.com/scl/fi/s6y2n7qkf9tcbo48p1k9j/Ferraris_Buscaglia.mp4?rlkey=c5r5tc68dngv2bt5k0gt5box4&dl=0)